WayneBrown/learnwebgl2/_sources/11_surface_properties/02_surface_properties_color.rst

   of the above examples are gems or precious metals, which have a uniform color over their entire surface.
 Most real-world objects do not have uniform surfaces.
-* Special equipment is required to measure the precise colors values for a particular type of surface and light reflection and access to such special equipment is not common.
+* Special equipment is required to measure the precise colors values for a particular type of surface and light reflection.
+Access to such special equipment is not common.
 * Using a single diffuse color for all lighting calculations provides reasonable results when you do not have access to more accurate data.